Stevenbroussard7526/Webanalytics_R/README.md

   theme_bw()

-#Q4:
-# Create a boxplot with Region as categories (x-axis) and ConversionRate as the outcome of interest (y-axis).
-# Change the (border/points) color of the boxplots.
-# In addition, add a title, a subtitle, and a blank x axis label.
-# In so doing, adjust the location, size, and the color of the title and the subtitle.
+#Q4:Create a boxplot with Region as categories (x-axis) and ConversionRate as the outcome of interest (y-axis).Change the (border/points) color of the boxplots.In addition, add a title, a subtitle, and a blank x axis label.
+In so doing, adjust the location, size, and the color of the title and the subtitle.

 ggplot(webAnalytics,aes(Region,ConversionRate)) +
   geom_boxplot(col="grey30",alpha=.2) +